ScriptFUSION/Porter/README.md

 </div>

 Our application calls `Porter::import()` with an `ImportSpecification` and receives `PorterRecords` back.
-Everything else happens internally so we don't need to worry about it unless writing custom providers, resources or connectors.
+Everything else happens internally, so we don't need to worry about it unless writing custom providers, resources or connectors.

 Import specifications
 ---------------------

 Import specifications specify *what* to import, *how* it should be [transformed](#transformers) and whether to use [caching](#caching).
-In synchronous code, create an new instance of `ImportSpecification` and pass a `ProviderResource` that specifies the resource we want to import.
+In synchronous code, create a new instance of `ImportSpecification` and pass a `ProviderResource` that specifies the resource we want to import.
 In Asynchronous code, create `AsyncImportSpecification` instead.

 Options may be configured using the methods below.